 Handling Employee Requests for Duplicate W-2 Forms

 Employees often misplace or lose W-2 forms, and they may come to your payroll department requesting a duplicate copy of their W-2 Form.
 Before you distribute W-2 forms, consider how you will respond to these requests.

 If an employee loses a Form W-2, write "REISSUED STATEMENT" on the new copy, and give it to the employee.
 You don't need to add "REISSUED STATEMENT" to the copy you send to the SSA.

 - If you have printed out the forms internally, you can simply reprint the W-2 form and give it or mail it to the employee.

 - If the form was prepared by an outside payroll service, they may charge you for the cost of reprinting and mailing the form.
 You may want to charge employees for a first duplicate form, or the second duplicate in a year.
 (It happens!)
 The IRS says you are "not prohibited" from charging a fee for a duplicate W-2 form.

 Whatever you decide, it's a good idea to communicate your policy regarding duplicate forms to employees.
-Having a charge for duplicate forms may seem extreme, but it might cut down on the number of lost forms that you have to deal with.
+Having a charge for duplicate forms may seem extreme, but it might cut down on the number of lost forms that you have to replace.